The Remarkable and Ancient Epidaurus Theater

 Who built the theater of Epidaurus?

-According to the ancient traveler Pausanias (2nd century A.D.), it was the work of the architect Polykleitos, who built also the Tholos in the same Sanctuary.
+According to the ancient traveler Pausanias (2nd century A.D.), it was the work of the architect Polykleitos, who also built the Tholos in the same Sanctuary.

 How many people could the original Theatre of Epidaurus seat?

-The auditorium of the Theatre the koilon or cavea, consists of two unequal parts, which are divided by a horizontal walkway, known as the diazoma.
+The auditorium of the Theatre the koilon or cavea, consists of two unequal parts, divided by a horizontal walkway known as the diazoma.
 The lower part is divided by 13 radiating staircases into 12 wedge-shaped segments, the kerkides or cunei, with 34 rows of seats each.
 At the upper part of the cavea 23 radiating passages divide it into 22 wedge-shaped segments with 20 rows of seats.

 To each segment of the lower part correspond two segments of the upper part.
 The seats of the lowest row were provided with backrests and used as “prohedriae” (front seats of honour); similarly shaped were the seats of the upper part’s first row.
 Uphill pathways outside the Theatre led on both sides to the horizontal passage which divided the upper from the lower part of the cavea.